-Change Location Updates the TOSA version 1.
-Description of the Arm Ethos-U85 Neural Processing Unit on page 5 Clarifies the description from TFL $\mu$ tool to TFL $\mu$ runtime 1.1 Supported application programming interfaces on page 7 Clarifies how the DMA controller moves data 2.3 Functional blocks on page 15 Updates the name of one of the pins and clarifies the wording of the description of using 1 SRAM port.
-2.3.3 Configuration pins and AXI port striping on page 18 Updates the description of the Output Feature Map (OFM) channel 2.3.4 DMA controller on page 21 Updates the hard and resets procedure 2.3.5 Clock and power module on page 22 Updates the weight decoder description 2.4 Weight decoder on page 24
+Change Location First Non-confidential early access release for rOpO - Updates the TOSA version 1.
+Description of the Arm Ethos-U85 NPU on page 5 Clarifies the description from TFL μ tool to TFL μ runtime 1.1 Overview of supported software on page 7 Clarifies how the DMA controller moves data 2.3 Functional blocks on page 14 Updates the name of one of the pins and clarifies the wording of the description of using 1 SRAM port.
+2.3.3 Configuration pins and AXI port striping on page 17 Updates the description of the Output Feature Map (OFM) channel 2.3.4 DMA controller on page 20 Updates the hard and resets procedure 2.3.5 Clock and power module on page 22 Updates the weight decoder description 2.4 Weight decoder on page 23